OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/UWP/README.md

 ##Install Visual Studio

 In order to build the app for the Universal Windows Platform, you need to install Visual Studio 2015 Community (free) or Enterprise (paid).
+You can download Visual Studio 2015 Community or Enterprise from the [Visual Studio Website](https://www.visualstudio.com/).

+##Windows UWP Platform

+1. Download or clone The Interop REST Mail Calendar Android App from the [GitHub repo](https://github.com/OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample).

 ---